Safeguarding Children Policy

 - As a school we recognise that there is sometimes the need to work in a one-to-one situation with a child.
 Staff should leave the door open and make sure another adult knows where they are and what they are doing.

-Mobile phones are strictly prohibited from the children’s rooms and outdoor areas.
-Staff are required to keep their phones switched off and in their bags whilst on duty.
-Any member of staff known or seen to be using a mobile phone will be disciplined.
-Parents, carers, visitors, support staff and volunteers are requested to turn their mobile phones off or put them in their bags before entering 666.
+Parents, carers, visitors, support staff and volunteers are requested to turn their mobile phones off and put them in their bags before entering 666.
 At 678 mobile phones must be switched off or put away at the gate.

 Cameras, photography and images

 The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
 Sadly, some people abuse children through taking or using images so we must ensure that we have safeguards in place.
 To protect children we will:

 - obtain parents’ and carers’ consent for photographs to be taken or published (for example, on our website or in newspapers or publications)

 - use only the child’s first name with an image